 For instance, many periodic backups only providing snapshots in time are not compatible with demands for recovery point objectives (RPOs) of seconds.
 Also, they do not work with recovery time objectives (RTOs) of minutes.

 Cloud technology would benefit IT resilience to a great extent.

-Also, other advantages include the freedom to choose your own cloud and the ability to move to, from, and between clouds.
+Other advantages include the freedom to choose your own cloud and the ability to move to, from, and between clouds.

-Be wary though.
+Be wary, though.
 Choosing the right cloud system is critical.
 Each cloud service offers different services and features that may be better suited to specific applications.